nogibjj/IDS-706_rg361_week-2/README.md

    Two test cases are run to check the proper functioning of the code:
    1. We specify the column number (in this test, column 4 is passed as argument to the function)
-   2. We do not specify a column number (in this test, no argument is passed to the funtion) The code runs as expected and the graph and summary are saved in the resources folder as ``output.png`` Sample execution of test file:
+   2. We do not specify a column number (in this test, no argument is passed to the funtion)

+   The code runs as expected and the graph and summary are saved in the resources folder:
 ![test execution](https://github.com/nogibjj/IDS-706_rg361_week-2/blob/3eb40d17417e8b343c0133dfb9374cb5891d1918/resources/test%20output_week2.png)
 ![test_output](https://github.com/nogibjj/IDS-706_rg361_week-2/blob/b42dfb7ef0450dc0a6b1bcb5cb07fb771497ac29/resources/output.png)
 ![summary output](https://github.com/nogibjj/IDS-706_rg361_week-2/blob/7cc26b046fac3d1dae1cad0a347f0083e2ab97eb/resources/summary_sample.png)